DEFRA/ffc-jenkins-pipeline-library/vars/build.md

 [snyk test](https://support.snyk.io/hc/en-us/articles/360003812578-CLI-reference)
 against the project.
-If any issues are identified with a [severity](https://support.snyk.io/hc/en-us/articles/360001040078-How-is-a-vulnerability-s-severity-determined-) of `medium` or above, the build will be failed.
+If any issues are identified with a [severity](https://support.snyk.io/hc/en-us/articles/360001040078-How-is-a-vulnerability-s-severity-determined-) of `medium` or above, the build will be failed when running for PR builds only.
+When the step runs on a build of the main branch only warnings will be produced so the main branch builds are not blocked, should vulnerabilities have been identified since the last changes were made to the main branch.

 Details of how to resolve issues are covered within the (internal) [Snyk](https://eaflood.atlassian.net/wiki/spaces/FPS/pages/1943897107/Snyk#Resolving-issues)